-Ten months of the year IWOSC presents a writing-related seminar and a writing-related panel discussion.
+Ten months of the year, as long as nothing comes up to prevent us, IWOSC presents a writing-related seminar and a writing-related panel discussion.
 We vary the topics and speakers, finding answers for all these questions.
 We have parties in August and December to round out the twelve months.

 Our lively panels cover a variety of writing genres, from ghostwriting to mysteries, magazine articles, comedy, screenwriting, and more.
 Some panels focus on topics like social media or marketing, subjects of vital interest to all writers.

 As a rule, our panels are on the 4th Monday of each month although this may change once in a while.
 Members attend these panels for free.